-The Office of Internships and Career Services supports the curriculum by arranging internships and volunteer service opportunities.
+The Office of Internships and Career Services is part of the Office of Student and Community Life.
+It supports the curriculum by arranging internships and volunteer service opportunities.
 Through these meaningful and transformative learning experiences students prepare to be ethical leaders contributing to secular and religious organizations in service of the greater good.
-The OICS works with students and degree programs at Claremont Lincoln and supports the Field Education program at Claremont School of Theology.
+Career Services supports the Field Education program at Claremont School of Theology.
 The office promotes civic engagement, environmental awareness, political advocacy, social justice, intercultural competence and multi-religious approaches to service learning and community-based education.
-The OICS also provides career services to students in every stage of their vocational path.
-This includes placement counseling, skill-building, professional development and training to assist graduates in finding meaningful positions appropriate to their training and vocational goals.
+Career services include placement counseling, skill-building, professional development and training to assist graduates in finding meaningful positions appropriate to their training and vocational goals.